chz8494/wordpress/wp-content/plugins/wd-facebook-feed/readme.txt

 *   Social sharing for feed to Google Plus, Twitter and Facebook

 == Changelog ==

+= 1.0.22 =
+* Fixed: shortcode styles and tinymce errors on WP 4.8

 = 1.0.21 =
 * Fixed: Bug on autoupdate